pragmatrix/Promise/README.md

 - Instead of `any[]`, use Tuples for the return type of `when()`.
 Because TypeScript does not have a standard library, someone needs to create `Tuple<>` types.
 BTW: What about creating a standard library that can be distributed as a number of nuget packages similar to the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository?
 - Some looping or recursing construct that avoids eating stack space.
 The [recur special form](http://clojure.org/special_forms#recur) in Clojure looks like a good idea to start from.
 - Progress notifications anyone?
+- Exception handling.

 ### Roadmap

-I built this Promise implementation, because I am planning a fairly large TypeScript project that requires a lot of asynchronous coordination.
+I build this Promise implementation because I am planning a fairly large TypeScript project that requires a lot of asynchronous coordination.
 So I will try to push this forward over the next few weeks and will probably extend it beyond what existing Promise implementations have to offer.

 But of course, the ultimate feature limiter will always be simplicitly.

 ### Design & Implementation Details

 I've decided to make it a bit harder to compose deferreds by not adding the composition methods to the `Deferred<Value>` interface.
-This makes the implementation simpler and has the additional advantage that implementors need to think and explicitly call promise() before they can starting composing.
+This makes the implementation simpler and has the additional advantage that implementors need to think and explicitly call `promise()` before they can start composing.

 I've decided against all exception handling for now, because I have never used promises before and don't know what exactly programmers would expect.
 Obviously this might change for a future version.